import pandas as pd

 10.7.3 Trying it out

 .
 We set the learning rate to 0.001.
-We’ll also use a validation set of 20% of the data to help with early stopping.
 We set an adaptive learning rate, which is a way to automatically adjust the learning rate as the model trains.
 The ReLU activation function is default.
-We’ll also use the nesterov momentum approach, which is a way to help the model avoid local minima.
-We use a warm start, which allows us to train the model in stages, which is useful for early stopping.
+We’ll also use the nesterov momentum approach, which is a modification to an SGD variant (Adam).
+We use a warm start, which allows us to train the model in stages, and is useful for early stopping.
 We’ll also set the validation fraction, which is the proportion of data to use for the validation set.
-And finally, we’ll use shuffle to randomly select observations for each batch.
+And finally, we’ll use shuffle to shuffle each batch used during the SGD approach (Section 6.10.3).

 = MLPClassifier(